A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 The decor was what made Al’s Breakfast special.

-It’s a little hard to describe the decor.
-Dim lighting, low white ceilings and walls, tacky Christmas lights and lamps, and money hanging on the wall from all corners of the globe.
+It’s hard to describe the decor.
+Dim lighting, low white ceilings, walls, tacky Christmas lights and lamps, and money hanging on the wall from all corners of the globe.
 I felt like I stepped back in time into a 1950s diner.
 It was strange, but I enjoyed it.

-If you look behind the bar you might see the names of customers on yellow cards.
-These yellow cards were prepaid tabs of frequent customers.
-When these customers spent money at the restaurant, money was deducted from their card.
+You might see customers’ names on yellow cards behind the bar.
+These yellow cards were prepaid tabs for frequent customers.
+When these customers spent money at the restaurant, money was deducted from their cards.

 The Jose